JoyMonteiro/JoyMonteiro.github.io/index.md

 ## Positions available
 I am actively looking to work with students interested delve deeper into climate science.
 I encourage students to find questions that they find motivating.

-Therefore, it is best if students contact me as early as possible to discuss questions of mutual interest.
+If you  are interested to work with me, it is best if you contact me as early as possible to discuss questions of mutual interest.

 [Take a look](https://scholar.google.com/citations?user=bMU4QficRmcC&hl=en) at my publications and see if any topics interest you!